mikegcoleman/hybrid-workshop/README.md

 To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.
 ```

-Copy the join command and paste it into a text editor, then remove the '\' and make the command a single line (this is because Windows does not know how to handle the linux-style `\`)
+Copy the join command and paste it into a text editor, then remove the `\` and make the command a single line.

 It should end up looking something like this:

 ```
 docker swarm join --token SWMTKN-1-4qm2iur0lkqjmmxlfivyj7rdn9nsso216vaxybhojgmbwa3su7-3vzae67xszr1yphz6flr9emff 10.0.2.32:2377
 ```

+### <a name="task1.2"></a>Task 1.2: Add a Worker Node

-Use your RDP client to connect into your Windows node (the address should be similar to `<location>-win-#.westus2.cloudapp.azure.com` your username and password are on the paper you received earlier)
+Use your RDP client to connect into your Windows node.
+The DNS name, username, and password should have been provided to you.

 Once connected to your Windows Server 2016 VM open a Powershell window by clicking the `Start` button (which looks like a flag in the lower left corner) and then click the Windows Power Shell icon (Do NOT choose Windows Powershell ISE) near the top right.